c1570/Connomore64/README.md

 * Only the CPU half of each C64 cycle is emulated, limiting potential compatibility with C64 expansion port cartridges.
 * Userport software and hardware is not done (this should be easy though)
 * Expansion port firmware and hardware is not done (needs some thought)
-* SID audio is not done (it should be relatively straightforward to port [SIDKick pico](https://github.com/frntc/SIDKick-pico) though)

 ## License
 At the moment, the project and code is in no way release ready.